 - 7.4.9 The testing laboratory sampler shall then divide the test batch into approximately equal divisions. i.e. halves, thirds, quarters, etc. This can be done visually. - 7.4.10 Divide the number of required sample increments by the number of divisions to determine the number of sample increments to collect from each division.
 To the extent practicable, collect the same number of sample increments from each division.
 Collection of additional sample increments is allowable to facilitate this process provided they are not used to misrepresent the test batch or create sample bias.
-Testing laboratory samplers may not collect less than the required minimum number of sample increments. - 7.4.11 Continue to section 7.76 for sample increment collection. - 7.5 Marijuana Infused Products Edibles and Non-edibles: Baked Goods, Candies, Topicals, Suppositories, etc. - 7.5.1 The licensee shall separate each process lot into less than or equal to 5,000 unitof-sale test batches.
+Testing laboratory samplers may not collect less than the required minimum number of sample increments. - 7.4.11 Continue to section 7.6 for sample increment collection.

+7.5 Marijuana Infused Products - Edibles and Non-edibles: Baked Goods, Candies, Topicals, Suppositories, etc.

+- 7.5.1 The licensee shall separate each process lot into less than or equal to 5,000 unitof-sale test batches.
 The process lot shall be in its final packaging and a serving size shall be designated by the licensee. - 7.5.2 The licensee shall physically locate and present to the testing laboratory sampler the test batch to be sampled. - 7.5.3 The testing laboratory sampler shall designate a sample collection area.
-This area shall be cleared of any debris that could cause cross contamination, and shall be sanitized with an appropriate solvent or cleaning agent listed in section 5.1.1, and shall be in clear view of video surveillance. - 7.5.4 The testing laboratory sampler shall randomly select and confirm at least one test batch per licensed location to ensure the entire process lot or test batch therein is presented.
-This shall be done by adding units-of-sale by counting boxes, cases, or other means deemed appropriate by the testing laboratory. - 7.5.5 The testing laboratory sampler must review all other pertinent information including the seed-to-sale tracking ID number, licensee ID number,

-- product/strain name, and production date.
+This area shall be cleared of any debris that could cause cross contamination and shall be sanitized with an appropriate solvent or cleaning agent listed in section 5.1.1. - 7.5.4 The testing laboratory sampler shall confirm the entire process lot is presented by adding units-of-sale by counting boxes, cases, or other means deemed appropriate by the testing laboratory. - 7.5.5 The testing laboratory sampler must review all other pertinent information including the seed-to-sale tracking ID number, licensee ID number, product/strain name, and production date.
 The testing laboratory sampler must not commence with sampling if any test batch information is absent, misleading, or incorrect. - 7.5.6 The testing laboratory sampler must visually inspect the test batch for uniformity.
 If non-uniformity is identified, record the observations in the Sampling Report Form. - 7.5.7 The testing laboratory sampler shall determine the required minimum number of sample increments necessary to attain a representative laboratory test sample.
 One sample increment is equal to one serving as designated by the licensee.
 A partial unit-of-sale may be required by the testing laboratory sampler depending on the number of servings packaged into one unit-of-sale.
 In these scenarios, the testing laboratory sampler may collect more than the required number of servings so as to not leave a partial unit-of-sale at the licensee facility.
 See Table 5.0.